jonathan-beebe/somethingkindawierd.github.com/_posts/2016-07-04-software-bugs-possibly-invalidate-medical-research.md

 >
 > That’s not a gentle nudge that some results might be overstated: it’s more like making a bonfire of thousands of scientific papers

 No kidding.
 That is a huge problem.
+The [paper cited in that article](http://m.pnas.org/content/early/2016/06/27/1602413113.full) says they expected only 5% false-positive results.
 But perhaps even more interesting was this comment at the end.

 > they swipe the fMRI community for their “lamentable archiving and data-sharing practices” that prevent most of the discipline's body of work being re-analysed.